What can you use Python for? Here's a list!

 When it comes to developing web applications, Python has frameworks such as Django and Flask to do the task.

-When you have a good understanding of coding and web frameworks, you can build all types of apps.
+When you have a good understanding of coding and web frameworks, you can build all types of apps just like how our students did.

 Data scientists normally have three main tasks, which are to analyze, aggregate and optimize the data for the company.